 Currently, the Swiss Federal Law on Public Procurement is revised.
 The main objectives are to reflect the multilateral agreement on public procurement between the member states of the World Trade Organisation, as well as to harmonise the procurement regulations of the Swiss Confederation and the cantons.
-Furthermore, parliament aims to introduce regulations with regard to the abolishment of the taxation of the imputed rental value for self-occupied premises.
+Furthermore, parliament aims to introduce regulations with regard to further reductions of carbon dioxide emissions, the launch of subsidies for energy efficient building restorations and the abolishment of the taxation of the imputed rental value for self-occupied premises.
+Further legislative work concerns the revision of the Swiss Federal Land Use Planning Law, affecting, for example, hotels outside the building zone.
 It is not yet possible to forecast when these amended laws will enter into effect.